 Public support for environmentally harmful activities will be phased out.
 Damage to property, health and the environment should be fully borne by the polluter.
 The environmental impact of energetics will be evaluated, taking into account the environmental, regional and development plans of the areas concerned.
-For example, coal burning is a long-term serious environmental and health burden.
+For example, coal burning is

 A large part of the Slovak electricity sector is dependent on large centralized sources that require higher electricity transmission and distribution costs.
-It is therefore necessary to remove administrative and legislative barriers that limit the use of regional and local renewable resources and limit the ownership of municipalities, local firms, residents and their associations.
+It is therefore necessary to remove administrative and legislative barriers